yrsdi/yrsdi.github.io/_posts/2016-12-17-fixing-error-when-generating-release-with-reltool.markdown

 - programming
 ---

-I found great blog which has describe erlang application management with reltool : http://alancastro.org/2010/05/01/erlang-application-management-with-rebar.html .
+I found this blog which has describe how to build erlang project using rebar and then generating release with reltool : http://alancastro.org/2010/05/01/erlang-application-management-with-rebar.html .
 I'm following step by step and everything goes smoothly until the step when trying to run the release with reltool.
 I had got stuck during release generation, this error occours when i run command service with console `sh mysample/bin/mysample console`

 ```
 {"init terminating in do_boot",{'cannot load',elf_format,get_files}}